mr-Arturio/Library/README.md

 ## Summary

-This repository contains all of the notes taken by [Artur Tereshchenko](https://github.com/mr-Arturio) for the learning purposes.
-Here I will colect all materiaals that i find useful (examples, cheatsheets etc).
-Also I have link to all Lighthouse Labs lectures and list of my projects.
+This repository contains all of the notes taken by [Artur Tereshchenko](https://github.com/mr-Arturio) for learning purposes.
+Here I will collect all materials that I find useful (examples, cheat sheets, etc).
+Also, I have a link to all Lighthouse Labs lectures and a list of my projects.

 ### Handy
 * for emojis in VS - windows key + . (dot)